Availability (system): Definition

 Operational availability is presumed to be the same as predicted availability until after operational metrics become available.

 Availability

 Operational availability is based on observations after at least one system has been built.
 This usually begins with the brassboard system that is used to complete system development, and continues with the first of kind used for live fire test and evaluation (LFTE).
 Organizations responsible for maintenance use this to evaluate the effectiveness of the maintenance philosophy.

 Predicted availability is based on a model of the system before it is built.

 Downtime is the total of all of the different contributions that compromise operation.
 For modeling, these are different aspects of the model, such as human-system interface for MTTR and reliability modeling for MTBF.
 For observation, these reflect the different areas of the organization, such as maintenance personnel and documentation for MTTR, and manufacturers and shippers for MLDT.

-MTB
+MTBF

-Mean Time Between (MTB) depends upon the maintenance philosophy.
+Mean Time Between Failure (MTBF) depends upon the maintenance philosophy.